Kandy-IO/kandy-js-support/packages/sdp-handlers/README.md

 ## Compatiblity

-The SDP handlers in this library are compatible with the 3.x and 4.x versions of the Kandy.js SDK.
+The SDP handlers in this library are compatible with Kandy.js version 4.x and above.

 ## Installation